nostr-resources/nostr-resources.github.io/index.md

 You can also create an RSS feed on nostr by following [this guide](https://habla.news/a/naddr1qvzqqqr4gupzp89qh469qapddgsrr8qw84xx08y7q34fm3cw3m64c2g9ufq9ydqtqyghwumn8ghj7mn0wd68ytnhd9hx2tcqzpkngat8w4nhzve3ve6k2d3hvyus88uu4f) .
 [Narr](https://github.com/fiatjaf/narr) is a web-based nostr feed aggregator and RSS reader.
 There is [Noflux](https://github.com/fiatjaf/noflux), too.

+You can automatically generate a Podcast feed from any npub using [castr.me](http://castr.me/).

+## Books

+- [Building Nostr](https://building-nostr.coracle.social/) by hodlbod - A guide for developers building on the decentralized social protocol

 ## Podcasts